Introduction to Permissions

 - Example:

-- To give a user all permissions for a specific plugin:
+- To give a user all permissions for a specific plugin or system:

 - Example: